ftobler/simplegui/docs_autogen/readme/markdown_source_files/3_FOOTER.md

 #### Pull Requests

-Pull requests are *not being accepted* for the project.
+Pull requests are being accepted as long as I have time. ~~*not being accepted* for the project.
 This includes sending code changes via other means than "pull requests".
-Plainly put, core code you send will not be used.
+Plainly put, core code you send will not be used.~~

 #### Bug Fixes

 If you file an Issue for a bug, have located the bug, and found a fix in 10 lines of code or less.... and you wish to share your fix with the community, then feel free to include it with the filed Issue.
-If it's longer than 10 lines and wish to discuss it, then send an email to help@PySimpleGUI.org.

 ## Thank You